Employee experience management doesn't work. (Here's why)

 This is more focused than broadly scattered headline initiatives that many still focus on.
 But more on that later.

-Let’s first understand why we need to regard the workplace experience as a strategic asset that underpins the long-term success of all organizations going forward:
+Let’s first understand why we need to regard the workplace experience as a strategic asset that underpins the long-term success of all organisations going forward:

 Change is constant